microsoft/AcademicContent/Scripts/Bulk-Sandbox-Deployment-Automation-Bash/README.md

 ### Mail Service Provider
 This example utilizes SendGrid as the email service provider.
-To send emails, you should set up a master script.
+To send emails, you should set up a `send-email.sh` script.

 SendGrid includes a free account for Azure customers that includes some free emails each month including access to advanced reporting, analytics, and all APIs (Web, SMTP, Event, Parse and more).
 See instructions for [reference](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/SendGrid.SendGrid).